These 8 vintage frozen TV dinners look strange and unhealthy and we want to eat them all

 For a taste of the Pacific, Swanson bundled chow mein, an orange tea cake and fried meat chunks into a mouth luau.

 6. Swanson German Style Dinner

-The dessert is typical the big draw on a TV dinner, but this one looks like a petrified egg.
-The looks like something from Grimms' Fairy Tales.
+The dessert is typically the big draw on a TV dinner, but this one looks like a petrified egg.
+This looks like something from Grimms' Fairy Tales.